Using CHTC's HTC Submit Servers

 for the best compiling practices.
 Small scripts and commands (to compress data,

 create directories, etc.) that run within a

-few minutes on the submit node are okay, but their use should be minimized when possible.
+few minutes on the submit server are okay, but their use should be minimized when possible.

 - Jobs with long runtimes.
 There is a default run limit of 72 hours for each job

 queued in the HTC System, once it starts running.
 Jobs longer than this will be placed in